rolandsalvador/officenetwork2/README.md

 [Back to top](#small-office-network-part-2---configuration)

 <h3>6.
 Access ports</h3>
-Access ports only allow traffic from one VLAN, and these are for endpoints.
+Access ports only allow traffic from one VLAN, and are usually configured for endpoints.
 For security reasons, we want each endpoint to send traffic in one VLAN only, which is why I have separate VLANs for each endpoint.
 <br />
 <br />
 On ASW1, F0/2 is connected to LWAP1, which is not using FlexConnect.
 LWAP1 will relay all the traffic from wireless endpoints through management VLAN 99, so I configured F0/2 as an access port on VLAN 99.